1 Samuel 3: Analysis

 Chapter 3 is tied in many ways to chapter 2, with some terms and themes in chapter 2 are repeated or recapitulated in chapter 3:

 God calls Samuel (3:1–14)

 This section on Samuel's calling is often classified as a "prophetic call narrative", within the tradition of the calling of major prophets (cf. Exodus 3–4; Isaiah 6; Jeremiah 1:4–10; Ezekiel 1:1–3:16).
-In a period when divine visions were infrequent, Samuel received his call-vision which would shift the seat of power from Eli and his family.
+In a period when divine visions were infrequent, Samuel received his call-vision, which would remove the seat of power from Eli and his family.
 While Eli was still presiding for a short period, he instructed Samuel of the right words of response to God's calling (verses 9–10), but after Samuel received God's oracle (verses 11–14), Samuel became more powerful than Eli before the eyes of the people.